CyberAgentGameEntertainment/AirSticker/README.md

 **Technical Documents** ([English](README_DEVELOPERS.md), [日本語](README_DEVELOPERS_JA.md)) <br/>

 ## Section 1 Summary
-CyDecal is a decal process that complements the disadvantages of URP decals and operates very lightly.<br/>
+CyDecal is a decal system that addresses the limitations of URP decals and has a low impact on performance.<br/>
-Also, URP decals can only be used with Unity2021 or later, while CyDecal supports operation from Unity2020.<br/>
+Also, URP decals can only be used with Unity2021 or higher, while CyDecal supports operation with Unity2020 or higher.<br/>

 ## Section 2 Feature
 CyDecal implements decal processing using the typical mesh generation method used in many games.<br/>